-Hockey is the major sport for girls in the Michaelmas Term, Netball in the Lent Term and Tennis/Cricket in the Summer Term.
-We also offer Sailing for Years 7&8.
+Hockey is the major sport for girls in the Michaelmas Term, Netball in the Lent Term and Cricket/Tennis in the Summer Term.

-Rugby is the major sport for boys in the Michaelmas Term, Hockey in the Lent Term and Cricket/tennis in the Summer Term.
-We also offer Sailing for Years 7&8.
+Rugby is the major sport for boys in the Michaelmas Term, Hockey in the Lent Term and Cricket in the Summer Term.

 In addition to the major sports covered, pupils have the opportunity to experience many other sporting activities.
-These are on offer as part of the extensive after school Activity programme and for example includes: Gymnastics, Dance, Football, Badminton, Squash, Cross Country, Judo, Karate, Tennis, Athletics, Sailing, Swimming, Triathlon, Equestrian, Archery and Skiing.
+These are on offer as part of the extensive after school Activity programme and for example includes: Gymnastics, Dance, Football, Fives, Badminton, Cross Country, Judo, Karate, Tennis, Athletics, Swimming, Triathlon, Equestrian, Archery and Sailing.

-PERSONAL, SOCIAL, HEALTH & ECONOMIC EDUCATION (PSHE) Head of Department: Mrs M Byas
+PERSONAL, SOCIAL, HEALTH & ECONOMIC EDUCATION (PSHE)

+Head of Department: Mrs M Byas

-Personal, Social, Health and Economic Education help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
+Personal, Social, Health and Economic Education and Citizenship help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
 They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
 They also find out about the main political and social institutions that affect their lives, and about responsibilities, rights and duties as individuals and members of communities.
 They learn to understand and respect our common humanity, diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

-PSHE, of course, starts within the family and is developed by the prevailing ethos of the School, as well as by the set curriculum.
+PSHE, of course, starts within the family and is developed by the prevailing ethos of the school, as well as by the set curriculum.
 This is indeed very important, as the foundation subject, Citizenship, puts further demands on an already busy schedule.